Hospice And Palliative Care Medicine

 Fellowship training lasts for twelve months.
 There are three participating training sites: (1) Mercy Health – St. Vincent Medical Center; (2) Hospice of Northwest Ohio; (3) Orchard Villa Skilled Nursing Home and Rehabilitation Facility.
 The program offers training in inpatient acute care, Hospice inpatient, Hospice home care, and longitudinal experiences in palliative care continuity clinic, pediatric experience and long-term care.
 The organization of the training program is flexible and may be tailored to a fellow’s goals and interests by offering electives which improve management skills and expose them to patients from various disciplines.
 Electives are offered in: oncology, pain management, cardiology, pulmonary and critical care, pediatrics, geriatrics, neurology, and infectious disease.

-Fellows will complete eight months of required training; required longitudinal experiences in palliative care continuity clinic (1/2 day/week), pediatric experience, long-term care (equivalent of one month total experience); and four elective months.
+Fellows will complete eight months of required training; required longitudinal experiences in palliative care continuity clinic, pediatric experience, long-term care (equivalent of one month total experience); and four elective months.
 The intent of the program is to individualize training within the framework of the ACGME guidelines to optimize each fellow’s ability to achieve excellence in hospice and palliative medicine.

-Fellows will attend an annual National HPM conference and an annual local palliative care conference.
+Fellows will attend the Annual AAHPM assembly and an annual local palliative care conference.
 Fellows will present/attend monthly Journal Clubs, didactic core lectures, research seminars and other communication skills workshops during the course of their fellowship.